amazonessari/arifolio2/posts/enlyt.md

 ## Code

-I designed in Figma, and coded all with HTML, CSS, JavaScript, and WordPress under the review by an SEO specialist.
+I designed in Figma, and coded all with HTML, CSS, JavaScript, and WordPress on AWS under the review by an SEO specialist.
 Implemented 3 post types News, Blog, and Recruit managed in CMS, and Contact form that send to email addresses of the company and applicants.

 ![Image of code](/enlyt/9.png)